Participate in outreach activities

 Why are lemons sour?

-Problem: The year is 1934.
-A former classmate comes to you needing an easier and more reliable tool to measure the acidity in lemon juice for Sunkist.
+The year is 1934.
+A former classmate comes to you needing an easy, reliable tool to measure the acidity in lemon juice for Sunkist.
 How will he know they are ripe without biting into them?

-Solution: Enter the pH meter, developed by Arnold O. Beckman.
-This tool, still used today, provides a way to measure the acidity or basicity of lemon juice and more!
 Young scientists will learn about the pH scale and meter.
-They will then use the scientific method to make hypotheses and test how acidic or basic different household solutions are.
+They will then use the scientific method to test how acidic or basic different household solutions are.

 Have questions about outreach at the Beckman Institute?
 Contact us: